Installation

 Note

-On the Red Hat Enterprise Linux 8.x, the package name postgresql conflicts to the default one at the distribution, thus, unable to install the packages from PGDG.
+On the Red Hat Enterprise Linux, the package name postgresql conflicts to the default one at the distribution, thus, unable to install the packages from PGDG.
 So, disable the postgresql module by the distribution, using dnf -y module disable postgresql.

 PG-Strom Installation